 |PanGazer – introduction|

-Please click on ‘Getting started’ on the left for an overview of the application, or on the other menu items for more information.
+Please click on ‘Getting started’ on the left for an overview of the application, or on the other menu items for more specific information.

 PanGazer runs on a Windows personal computer (PC, laptop, or tablet, running Windows 7 or later); it also runs on Windows XP and Windows emulators on Mac OS and Linux, but is not fully tested in those environments.

-You can download the full-sized panorama (20480×7587 pels, 43MB) by clicking here » – to view this you probably will need to use the 64-bit version of PanGazer on a 64-bit Windows system.
+You can download the full-sized panorama (20480×7587 pels, 43MB) by clicking here »; to view this you probably will need to use the 64-bit version of PanGazer on a 64-bit Windows system.

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|

 All content Copyright © Mike Cowlishaw,

-except where marked otherwise.
+2014–2022, except where marked otherwise.
 All rights reserved.

-The pages here, and the PanGazer program, are for non-commercial use only.
+The pages here, and the PanGazer program, are for non-commercial

-This page was last updated on 2018-12-12 by mfc.
+This page was last updated on 2022-07-25 by mfc.